2022 Judging Panel

 He holds Bachelor’s degrees in economics, accounting and finance from the American College of Greece, MSc in management from INSEAD (France), and PhD in finance from Imperial College London (United Kingdom).

 His research interests are in corporate finance, with emphasis on corporate restructuring and corporate governance.
-His research has been published in the Journal of Financial Economics, the Journal of Financial and Quantitative Analysis, the Review of Finance, and other international academic journals.
+His research has been published in the Journal of Financial Economics, Management Science, the Journal of Financial and Quantitative Analysis, the Review of Finance, the Journal of Corporate Finance, and other international academic journals.
 He has made presentations in conferences organized by the U.S. National Bureau of Economic Research (NBER), Harvard Business School, the European Finance Association, the Asian Finance Association, and in more than 30 other international academic conferences worldwide.
 His research or commentary has been quoted in media outlets in North and South America, Europe, and Hong Kong, including Bloomberg, The Economist magazine, and the leading German financial daily newspaper, Handelsblatt.

 Dr AU is Executive Director of Financial Services Development Council (FSDC).
 Prior to joining the FSDC, he was President of Value Partners Group Limited.
 Dr Au also served as CEO of Eastspring Investments (Hong Kong) Limited and CEO of BOCHK Asset Management Limited.
 He also held various senior management positions at other financial institutions including Baring, GMO and HSBC Global Asset Management.